MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdUrls.md

 ## <a name="getfinalurl"></a>getFinalUrl
 Gets the ad's final URL.
 This is the URL of the webpage that the user is taken to when they click your ad.

 The same override rules apply as elsewhere.
-For example, specifying an keyword's final URL overrides the ad's final URL.
+For example, specifying a keyword's final URL overrides the ad's final URL.

 ### Returns
 |Type|Description|